thorve/OpenTicket/DesignDoc/FiberMaintenance.md

 enumerations: [SCHEDULED, IN_PROGRESS, COMPLETED, CANCELED] `

-### impact_primary_id

-This is populated when the impact is associated to another impact. the value of primary impact_id.

-`impact_primary_id:integer:"Impact ID of the primary work for the planned maintenance."`

-### impact_secondary_id
+### impacts_related

-This is populated when the impact_id has secondary impact_ids planned.

-`impact_secondary_id:list of integers:"Impact ID of the secondary work for the planned maintenance."`
+If there are other impacts related to the impact in notification, those could be listed here.

+`impact_type:repeated int:"Impacts related to the impact in the notification."`

 ### physical_packet_link_info